 - The availability of the vaccine

-The Immunisation Program includes ongoing monitoring and evaluation measures, the application of which allows achieved success to be quantified, problems to be discovered and resolved, and programs to be adjusted as needed.
+The Immunization Program includes ongoing monitoring and evaluation measures, the application of which allows achieved success to be quantified, problems to be discovered and resolved, and programs to be adjusted as needed.

-List of Diseases Covered by the Immunisation Program
+List of Diseases Covered by the Immunization Program

-The vaccines currently offered in the Québec Immunisation Program protect against the following illnesses:
+The vaccines currently offered in the Québec Immunization Program protect against the following illnesses:

-Anyone can receive vaccines listed in the recommended immunisation schedule for free.
+Anyone can receive vaccines listed in the recommended immunization schedule for free.

 Some people can also receive other vaccines for free due to their health, lifestyle or work.
 Consult your doctor or CLSC to find out which vaccines you are eligible to receive for free.

-Vaccines covered by the Québec Immunisation Program are given free of charge to eligible persons.
+Vaccines covered by the Québec Immunization Program are given free of charge to eligible persons.